 1/2 cup coconut milk

 Notes: You can also use vegetable or olive oil if you don’t have coconut oil.
+IMPORTANT: if doing this recipe gluten free, do go through the list of ingredients to ensure they meet with your specific gluten free dietary needs.

 Wash, drain and trim the Swiss chard and callaloo bush.
 With the Swiss chard do wash them thoroughly as the ribs of the stem can hide dirt.
 With the calaloo bush, don’t use any tough stems.
 Roll into bundles and cut into ribbons/shreds.
 Also prep the onion (sliced thin) , scotch bonnet pepper (dice), garlic (sliced thin) and tomatoes.